 The 10 Best Cat Toys

 This wiki has been updated 35 times since it was first published in June of 2015.
 The old saying "The devil makes work for idle hands" is quadruply true for paws.
 Give your furball something less destructive and more fun to do than scratching up your furniture with one of these inventive, entertaining and safe cat toys.
 Our selection includes plenty of high- and low-tech options to keep your furry friends active and amused when you can't be with them.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes